 iPhone 11 Pro review: Verdict

-The iPhone 11 Pro is one of the last great small phones in existence.
+The iPhone 11 Pro continues to be one of the last great small phones in existence.
 And that's no small feat when you consider all of the great stuff Apple packed into this phone.
 You get arguably the best cameras in a phone along with class-leading performance and an OLED display that outshines most Android phones.

 My only reservations with the iPhone 11 Pro are its measly 64GB of included storage and that its battery life, while good, trails both the iPhone 11 and iPhone 11 Pro Max.

 If it were my dough, I would spend the extra $100 on the iPhone 11 Pro Max for its bigger screen and extra endurance.
-But the regular iPhone 11 is very much worth the investment for those who desire killer cameras in a more compact package.
+(Or I'd buy a new iPhone like the iPhone 12 Pro, which has a 6.1-inch display.)
+But the regular iPhone 11 is still very much worth the investment for those who desire killer cameras in a more compact package.